0x3F3F/0x3F3F.github.io/_posts/2018-10-14-CastYoutube.md

 ## Conclusion

 With this set up, simply selecting share then Termux from the browser will play the media stream on the Pi.
-It works well.
+It works well and other sites such as Vimeo, Soundcloud, etc are supported.

 The script is available from my [github repo](https://github.com/0x3F3F/bin/blob/master/ytplay.sh).